jfrancoiscollin/ClinReport/README.md

 #> 40        D5  [Min;Max]  [-1.19;4.31]  [ 0.91;5.12]  [ 2.95;6.54]
 #> 41        D5    Missing             0             0             0

-# You can have the correspnding graphic:
+# You can have the corresponding graphic:

 gg=plot(tab1,title="Mean response evolution as a function of time by treatment group", legend.label="Treatment groups",ylab="Y mean")